redatomstudios/CFIM/README.md

 > - Adding update or expenses not working right now
 > - After adding comment, response, expense or update, user is redirected to home.
 User should be redirected back to this project.

+- Change Password
+> - Change password isn't working for supervisor yet either.
+I guess you just need to copy the controller fn and view from member >_>

 Finance
 -------
 - Home